 All cities have at least one daily newspaper and several radio stations.
-There are numerous national television channels and several cable pay for view operators.
+There are numerous national television channels and several cable pay-for-view operators.
 There are a growing number of local television channels in the larger cities.
-New Zealand uses the PAL system for televisions and set top boxes.
+New Zealand uses the PAL system for televisions and set-top boxes.
 This is the same system as most European countries.
 American sets will not work in New Zealand.
 Equipment using the PAL system may still require conversion to receive the correct signals.
 TV operates on UHF, VHF and VL channels with a sound frequency of 5.5 megahertz.
-The regional coding or DVD’s in New Zealand is Zone 4.
+The regional coding or DVDs in New Zealand is Zone 4.

 New Zealand Post offices generally open from 8.30 am to 5 pm.
 A full national and international mail service is available.

-There are no snakes or dangerous animals in New Zealand apart from the poisonous but rare Katipo spider.
+There are no snakes or dangerous animals in New Zealand apart from the poisonous, but rare, Katipo spider.